Mendoza mountains

 1. The Wine Bike Route

 The region is particularly known for its Malbec wine, which is considered to be some of the best in the world.
-This isn’t just a place to visit for high end travel though and backpackers and Argentinians on summer holidays flock to the region too.

-One of the best activities in Mendoza is the ‘wine bike route’.
 On the outskirts of Mendoza city centre, you will find several of the best wineries all along the same road.
 Here you can find bike rental shops offering to rent cheap bikes and provide a map to the best wineries.
+Maipu Bikes is one of the best.

-This is such an enjoyable day, riding in between the different vineyards surrounded by lush green fields and mountain views in the distance.
 All the wineries allow you to visit and enjoy a tasting from somewhere between 200-500 pesos.
 Sitting in the gardens or atop the balconies of each bodega and enjoy a selection of wine tastings in the sun is the perfect way to spend a day in Mendoza.

 If you want to combine a trip to Chile alongside Argentina, then there are several ways to do this with a simple border crossing.
 The three itineraries in the post below can help you cross the borders a 3 different points in Argentina to see Chile: